 Perhaps the country’s richest experience can be found in encounters with its people.
 Friendly, feisty, and unforgettable, the Irish character is full of bonhomie and banter and, yes, a bit of the blarney.
 But the Irish are almost uniformly welcoming and gracious, and proud of their rich history and culture.

 And that culture is seen everywhere one goes on this lovely island.
 From the prehistoric standing stones to the soaring modern cathedrals, one can explore the pathways of Irish civilization in every village, township and city.
 The stories and characters from the pages of Irish literature come alive in the narrow lanes of its cities, and the music of the Irish soul echoes still across the land.

 Ireland is a country that rewards exploration, from the busy city streets of Cork and Galway and Kilkenny to the desolate wilderness of the Wild Atlantic Way coastline.
 Great scenic vistas of the Dingle Peninsula or the Connemara coast contrast with five-star urban palaces and Michelin-starred restaurants in the big cities.

-Very often, the first thing an Irishman says upon introduction to a visitor is “your welcome.”
+Very often, the first thing an Irishman says upon introduction to a visitor is “you’re welcome.”
 It can sound slightly dissonant until one realizes that they mean it: you are truly welcome as a visitor in Ireland.

 English is the first official language of Ireland and is spoken by more than 95% of the populace.
 Irish Gaelic (or “Irish”) is still spoken by about 35%, mainly in the rural areas of the country.
 Signposts often contain both languages.

 The official currency is the Euro (€).
 The euro is divided by 100 cents.
 The U.S. dollar buys approximately € 0.88.
 Please check the current exchange rate before traveling, as it changes daily.